explodinglabs/jsonrpcclient/README.rst

     >>> server.request('add', 2, 3)
     5

-The first argument to ``request`` is the *method*; everything else is passed as *params*.
+The first argument to ``request`` is the method; everything else is passed as arguments.
 You can pass any number of positional or keyword arguments, and they will be translated into JSON-RPC.

 .. sourcecode:: python